JBamberger/jbamberger.github.io/_posts/2018-05-18-android-gradle-artifactory.markdown

 }
 ```

-Add the library with its given maven coordinates to the `dependencies` section:
+Add the library with its given Maven coordinates to the `dependencies` section:

 ```groovy
 dependencies {